ERICK-ZABALA/BUILDING-A-TROUBLESHOOTING-ASSISTANT/Readme/SCRIPT_ASSISTANT.md

     # Create a file for each command output
 ```

-+Second step is create the vector arguments using `argparse` in your script an test, you can check the code `onbox_assistant_02.py`
++ Second step is create the vector arguments using `argparse` in your script an test, you can check the code `onbox_assistant_02.py`

 Output: